Information for Prospective PhD Students

 For people dedicated to reading, researching, and writing about change over time in the past, pursuing a PhD in History can be rewarding.
 A graduate program in History provides the means to spend years learning about the craft, an education that culminates in the completion of an original piece of historical scholarship, the dissertation.
-Skills acquired during this process can be put to use in many different careers.
-To gain a sense of the career paths of our students, please click here.
+Skills acquired during this process can be put to use in many different careers, and we invite you to see some of our graduates' career paths.

-In the History Department at WUSTL, students are admitted directly into the PhD program.
-Students earn an MA on the way to the PhD but there is no stand-alone MA program.
+At WashU, students are admitted directly into the Department of History's PhD program.
+Students earn an MA on the way to the PhD, but there is no stand-alone MA program.
 The PhD program requires students to devote themselves to full-time and continuous study, usually for six years.
 It is not possible to attend part-time.
+Students who already hold an MA from another institution are encouraged to apply.
+It is possible, although not always recommended, to receive credit for past work.
+This can be addressed after admission.

 Potential applicants should consider discussing their plans to apply to graduate school with instructors from their previous institutions.
 Most college professors hold PhDs and can provide advice on whether and where to go to graduate school.
-Applicants need three letters of recommendation from faculty.
-Asking for advice as well as letters can be informative.
+(Keep in mind that applicants need three letters of recommendation from faculty; Asking for advice as well as letters can be informative.)

 The Department welcomes applications from international students.
 Students whose primary language of education is not English must submit TOEFL scores.
 As required by the graduate school, the score should be above thresholds determined by the OGS.
 We may require that students who are non-native speakers of English attend ESL courses at WUSTL to improve their academic writing and presentation skills.
 The Department has been fortunate to include a growing number of excellent international students in our graduate cohort, and they have had highly successful outcomes from their graduate training.

-Once students have decided to pursue a PhD in History, they should strive to find an appropriate program and advisor.
-At WUSTL, we train students in fields ranging from early America to the History of Medicine to world migration.
-Applicants should read the faculty biographies here.
-Once applicants have identified a potential advisor, they should familiarize themselves with faculty research interests and read some of their scholarship.
-This will help in the process of determining whether faculty and student research interests are aligned.
+Once students have decided to pursue a PhD in history, they should strive to find an appropriate program and advisor.
+At WashU, we train students in fields ranging from early America to the history of medicine and world migration.
+Applicants should read our faculty biographies to discover the depth of our program and faculty expertise.
+Once applicants have identified a potential advisor via shared research interests, they should read some of that faculty member's scholarship.
+This will help determine whether faculty and student interests are truly aligned.
 Students should consider writing to potential advisors to share a brief summary of interests and ask whether they are accepting students.

-For questions not addressed here, prospective students may contact the Graduate Program Assistant, Tippie Greene.
+For questions not addressed here, prospective students may contact the Graduate Program Assistant, Krystal Pollard.
 They may also contact the Director of Graduate Studies, Steve Hindle.

 Applications to the graduate program should be submitted using WUSTL’s online application system.
 For more information, visit the admissions page for the Office of Graduate Studies.
 After receiving and processing applications, the OGS then turns the applications over to the History Department for review.
 The Department recommends applicants for admission, and the OGS admits them.